Articles on: Annotations

 How to add audio clips to your script

-How to hyperlink to audio, video, websites, and pages
+How to link to audio, video, websites, and pages

 How do I transfer my notes?